secureCodeBox/secureCodeBox/README.md

 - [Nikto][nikto] for web server scans
 - [SSLyze][sslyze] for SSL/TLS scans
 - [SQLMap][sqlmap] for SQL injection scans
-- [Burp Suite][burp] web vulnerability scans
 - [Arachni][arachni] web vulnerability scans
 - [WPScan][wpscan] black box [WordPress][wordpress] vulnerability scans

-But our architecture let you also add your own non-free or commercial tools.
+But our architecture let you also add your own non-free or commercial tools, like
+- [Burp Suite][burp] web vulnerability scans

 #### Data Collection

 The collection of the scanner results is done by an ELK stack ([Elasticsearch][elasticsearch], [Kibana][kibana], and [Logstash][logstash]).

 #### Example Targets